d3aths/web701-project/milestone1-docu.md

 ![image](https://user-images.githubusercontent.com/16113944/158004141-68b053a6-8968-4602-9b0a-3805b0751441.png)

-<sub>Notes: this is a draft of first thoughts about what features are needed and will most likely not reflect the final features that get implemented as the project is brought to life</sub>
+<sub>Notes: this is a draft of first thoughts about what features are needed and may not reflect the final features that get implemented as the project is brought to life</sub>